nishchay7pixels/ecommerce_vue/README.md

 </div>

 <div align="center">
-  <strong>Its an sample ecommerce application built using vue.js and firebase.</strong>
+  <strong>Its a sample ecommerce application built using vue.js and firebase.</strong>
 </div>
 <br>